andrewliew86/LLM-publication-classifier/README.md

 ## ⚠️ Disclaimer

 This is a bare-bones prototype, “vibe-coded” using GPT-4o to explore a proof of concept.
-It is not production-ready — there's no backend, minimal validation, and the app runs entirely in-browser!
+It is not production-ready — there's minimal validation, no unit tests and the app runs entirely in-browser!

 ---

 ## 🔍 How It Works